Know your customer.

 Who has those needs?

 This is probably the most complex part.
 You now know what needs your product fills, but you still need to locate the people who have these needs.
+Think about what your potential buyers are like before they use your offering.
+You want to identify them and their needs, then presenting your offering as a means to an after.

 Research and collect data